Career Development Strategies SE004 How To Become a Sex Coach? An Interview With Sarah Martin

 What Does “a Job” Mean To You?
 Do You Identify Yourself With Your Job?

-Sarah: Actually, when I was living in Warsaw, I experienced burnout because my career and my private life were overlapping too much.
+Sarah: when I was living in Warsaw, I experienced burnout because my career and my private life were overlapping too much.
 I learned that there must be some degree of separation between me and my work.
 Since then, I have come to a more well-rounded place where I no longer take criticism of my work personally.

 Do You Have Any Good Memories From Your Times in Warsaw?

 Sarah: Yes!
-I learned a tremendous amount—about myself, about relationships, about business, and about my profession.
+I learned a tremendous amount—about myself, relationships, business, and about my profession.
 During my time in Warsaw, I co-led an Institute focused on sex positivity (the Sex Positive Institute), which had a tremendous impact on my development as a clinician and leader.
 I also made a wide circle of friends, people that I love dearly.

 What Is The Main Lesson You Learned About Sexuality So Far?